discordx-ts/discordx/README.md

 ```

 ## Getting started
-So we start with an empty class (abstract is not necessary but this is more type-safe, the class shouldn't be initialized)
+So we start with an empty class (abstract is not necessary but this is more type-safe, the class shouldn't be initialized).
 ```typescript
 abstract class AppDiscord {
 }